FrontierPsychiatrist/jsdbc/README.md

 These values are non optional and must be set.

+Type has to be one of mysql, postgresql, oracle or sqlite.

 Querying
 --------
-After connecting you can execute basic queries like this
+jsdbc has one method for selecting and one for other queries.

-    mysql.query('SELECT * FROM table', function(data, err) {
+    mysql.select('SELECT * FROM table', function(data, err) {
       if(err) throw err;
       console.log(data);
     });